 “We want exhibitors to start preparing because they are likely to see this throughout the year,” Alex says.

 “We’ve requested lengthened strides at (AQHA World Championship shows) for several years, and now we are asking judges to call for the lengthened stride at weekend shows if needed.”

-The term “lengthened stride” was suggested by top-100 western pleasure riders attending the western pleasure summit in 2007 at AQHA in Amarillo.
+The term “lengthened stride” was suggested by top-100 western pleasure riders attending the western pleasure seminar in 2008 at AQHA in Amarillo.

-For insight on what lengthened strides look like in the western pleasure show pen, the Journal went to AQHA Professional Horsemen and judges David Dellin of Purcell, Oklahoma, and Gary Trubee of Fredericktown, Ohio.
-Here’s a little of what they said.
+AQHA Professional Horsemen and judges David Dellin of Purcell, Oklahoma, and Gary Trubee of Fredericktown, Ohio, conducted the western pleasure educational sessions.
+Here’s a little of what they said: